bable5/git-workshop/docker-reveal/md/git-workshop.markdown

 ## Task

-* Explore the history of repo.
+* Explore the history of a repo
 * Look at recent commits
 * Look at the log message and diff for a specific commit